pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

     return loss
 ```

-We introduce a new cache dictionary to store the intermediate results that we need to compute the GRPO loss.
-This cache dictionary is used to store the prompts, completions, logit scores and advantage scores for each batch.
-All of these cached values can be used in subsequent iterations of the GRPO training loop.
+We introduce a new cache dictionary to store the intermediate results that we'll need to compute the GRPO loss.
+This cache will store the prompts, completions, logit scores and advantage scores for each batch.
+All of these cached values will be used in subsequent iterations of the GRPO training loop.

 The first if condition checks if we're at the first iteration of the GRPO training loop
 ```python